Sunrise Community Facility

 Information for Parents, Guardians, and Family

 Every youth residing at Sunrise has an assigned counselor who serves as the youth’s case manager.
 Counselors work with the youth to assess their needs and provide appropriate treatment.
-Treatment options cover a wide variety of areas including interpersonal skills training, anger replacement training, and others.
-Some of this treatment will occur during counseling sessions with the case manager, while others will occur in a specialized setting.
+Treatment options cover various areas, including interpersonal skills training, anger replacement training, and others.
+Some treatment will occur during counseling sessions with the case manager, while others will occur in a specialized setting.
+Residents are immediately set up with local medical providers to ensure continued services and support.

 Visitation

-Visitation is scheduled in advance by calling the facility prior to the visit.
-Most visitation occurs on weekends, however weekday visiting is available upon request.
+Visitation is scheduled in advance by calling the facility before the visit.
+Most visitation occurs on weekends; however, weekday visiting is available upon request.

-Parents, guardians, and family members are invited to be present for all reentry planning meetings and are considered part of the team that builds the reentry plan for their youth.
-The goal of reentry is to build a plan that returns the youth to their home community in a way that meets their needs for school, work, and living arrangements.
+Parents, guardians, and family members are invited to be present for all Future Planning Meetings and are considered part of the team that builds the future transition plan for their youth.
+The goal of future planning is to build a plan that returns the youth to their home community in a way that meets their needs for school, work, and living arrangements.

-Youth released from a community facility may or may not have a parole obligation.
-JR currently provides parole services to about half of the youth who they serve.
-Your counselor can tell you if your child will be on parole.
+Youth released from a community facility may or may not have a parole aftercare obligation.
+If they do not qualify for parole aftercare services, they may be eligible for Community Assisted Reentry services.
+Your youth’s counselor can tell you what services your child will be eligible for upon release.

 Facility Pictures